Venturini Motorsports: Craftsman Truck Series

-Bill Venturini attempted thee races in the No. 35 between 1995 and 1996, qualifying for two of them.
+Bill Venturini attempted three races in the No. 35 between 1995 and 1996, qualifying for two of them.
 It was announced in August 2014 that Venturini would return to the Camping World Truck Series on a part-time basis for the starting at Bristol with ARCA driver Justin Boston and his sponsor Zloop.
 Team owner Billy Venturini himself would serve as Boston's crew chief.
 Boston qualified 27th and finished 30th after a crash.
 The team planned to run the final three races of the season in preparation for a full-time effort in 2015, but those plans were scrapped when sponsor Zloop shifted their focus to the next season.

 Boston and Zloop would move to Kyle Busch Motorsports for 2015.
 In addition, Venturini would field the No. 25 truck in select races for KBM driver Matt Tifft, Joe Gibbs Racing driver Cody Coughlin, and Venturini road course specialist Brian Wong.
 The team has not made any scheduled races in 2016.